sisoe24/nuke-python-stubs/README.md

 Example:

-In the return value from the docs: `-> switch to next view in settings Views list`, the parser will wrongly guess the type as `list` instead of `list[View]`.
+In the return value from the docs: `-> switch to next view in settings Views list`, the parser will guess the type as `list` since it found the word `list` in the documentation and not because it knows the type.

 > You can also disable the guess filter by setting `StubsRuntimeSettings.guess` to `False`.